shwetapamane/Python/README.md

 # Jupyter Notebook for Python Practice

 This repository contains a Jupyter Notebook with solved questions based on variables.
-Going forward, I will be adding all code related to Python in this notebook.
+Going forward, I will be adding all code related to Python in this Repository.

-Contents:
+## Contents:

 Variables and data types